 Hot desking is as much a cultural change as it is a physical one.
 As workers are able to change what their day-to-day environment looks like, it allows a great deal more flexibility when it comes to their social and home lives.
 Whether they're attending an event, or simply need to be back in time for the school run, employees are afforded greater choice when it comes to working remotely when they need to.
 With hot desking, people are no longer tethered to their desks.

 While there are clearly a number of benefits to hot desking, it's important to be mindful of any downsides, too.

-The biggest one being that not everyone likes the flexibility to sit in a different place every day.
+The biggest one is the fact that not everyone enjoys the flexibility of being able to sit in a different place every day.
 Some people like the comfort of knowing their surroundings and who they will be sitting next to and shaking this up can prove unsettling.
-It's important that organisations, and managers in particular, are aware of this and able to have the necessary conversations with affected staff members so they feel supported and heard.
+It's important that organisations, and managers, in particular, are aware of this and able to have the necessary conversations with affected staff members so they feel supported and heard.

-Another key downside is that of isolation.
-Hot desking tends to follow the first-come, first-serve rule of selecting a desk.
+Isolation can be another side effect of hot desking.
+It tends to follow the first-come, first-serve rule of selecting a desk.
 That means, in practice, the early bird always catches the desk of their choice, while those held up by transport delays, in meetings - or just working a different shift pattern - miss out.
 It can be disheartening to commute some distance to an office only to find you have to sit in a different place, or on a different floor, to the rest of your team.

 The mental health impact of hot desking also needs to be carefully considered and managed by organisations.
 Indeed, a recent study of more than 1,000 office workers found that 80% of employees feel modern workplace seating models, such as hot desking, are not helpful to positive mental health and wellbeing.